I’m on a mission to use the internet to accelerate the spread of interesting ideas.

 Rory Sutherland — Rory Sutherland is a rare intellectual whose ideas are better consumed in video than in print.
 Combining economics, psychology and technology, Sutherland discusses how we can improve the human experience by changing our environment.
 With wit and humor, Sutherland will open your eyes to the power of behavioral economics and the quirks of human decision making.
 If you prefer to read, I recommend this article.

 Understanding the Blue Church — An exploration of how shifts in media are changing the kinds of narratives that flow through society.
 For the entire post World War II era, narratives were controlled by the mass media.
 Now that’s changing.
 Inspired by the work of Marshall McLuhan, the author proposes terms to help us navigate the 21st century media landscape.
+I also recommend Paul Graham’s essay on why the world is fragmenting.

 The Age of Abundance — The media business is fracturing and everybody knows it.
 We’re moving from an world of information scarcity to a world of information abundance.
 As a result, the media industry is inverting.
 I also recommend the following articles about the future of marketing, the future of television, the future of live entertainment, and the future of video.
 Collectively, these articles by Tal Shachar and Matthew Ball are the best articles I’ve seen about the future of media.